Artificial Intelligence - Architecture, Design, and Implementation

 Description

-This program provides students with the necessary background to become Artificial Intelligence (AI) system designers, programmers, implementers, or machine learning analysts.
-With a strong focus on applied skills, students learn how to design and implement supervised, unsupervised and reinforcement learning solutions for a variety of situations and solve AI challenges for a diverse set of industries.
+In this program, you will build the necessary skills and background to become an Artificial Intelligence (AI) system designer or implementer, Machine Learning (ML) engineer, or analyst.
+With a strong focus on applied skills, you'll learn how to design and implement supervised, unsupervised and reinforcement learning solutions for a variety of situations and solve AI challenges for a diverse set of industries.

-Advanced study in AI infrastructure, architecture, machine learning frameworks, reinforcement learning, neural networks, vision system, conversational AI and deep learning help students understand how to select, configure and apply the right technology tools to build the correct AI solution to solve a given challenge.
+Advanced study in AI infrastructure, architecture, machine learning frameworks, reinforcement learning, neural networks, vision system, conversational AI and deep learning will help you understand how to select, configure and apply the right technology tools to build the correct AI solution to solve a given challenge.

 Career Opportunities